South Africa's economic doldrums heighten disillusionment with ANC

 JOBLESS YOUTH TURN TO CRIME

-"Unemployment has turned our youth to crime and lawless behavior.
+"Unemployment has turned our youth to crime and lawless behaviour.
 The desperation is simmering towards boiling point," said Mkhuleko Hlengwa, chairman of the youth wing of the opposition Inkatha Freedom Party.

 "The desperation of our people may translate into a catastrophe which will reverse the gains of the past 20 years," he told a conference this week, noting young people have been at the forefront of protests against poor services.

-President Jacob Zuma in May promised "radical socio-economic transformation" through industrialization, black empowerment and expanding the state's role in the economy, but few believe his plan will be realized.
+President Jacob Zuma in May promised "radical socio-economic transformation" through industrialisation, black empowerment and expanding the state's role in the economy, but few believe his plan will be realised.

 Confidence in Zuma's leadership, moreover, is at an all-time low after the public protector found the government had inappropriately used more than 240 million rand ($22 million) in state funds to upgrade the president's country home.